 While Stuðlagil Canyon remained undiscovered until just over a decade ago, this spot has quickly blown up in popularity.
 In fact, you’ve likely seen it on your Instagram feed with someone striking the perfect pose in what looks like a completely empty canyon.
 (We’re guilty of posting a photo like this!)

-Despite how it may look, I’m going to burst your bubble just a bit and let you know that this Insta-famous spot is no longer one of Iceland’s “hidden gems” (even though some websites still refer to it as such).
+Despite how it may look, this Insta-famous spot is no longer one of Iceland’s “hidden gems” (even though some websites still refer to it as such).
 It has become too popular to really be considered hidden any longer.
-That said, it is still very worthwhile adding to your Iceland itinerary
+That said, it is still very worthwhile adding to your Ring Road itinerary.

 I mean, just look at it.

-There aren’t many places in the world where you can see rock formations like this up close, and while photos on the ‘Gram make it look damn near magical, it is pretty surreal in person too.
+There aren’t many places in the world where you can see rock formations like this up close, and it is pretty surreal in person too.

 Let’s jump right in!